bergerch/opti-aware/README.md

 **Important tip #3:** If you are getting timeout messages, it is possible that the application you are running takes too long to process the requests or the network delay is too high and PROPOSE messages from the leader does not arrive in time, so replicas may start the leader change protocol.
 To prevent that, try to increase the `system.totalordermulticast.timeout` parameter in 'config/system.config'.

 You need to repeat this procedure for all replicas on every VM, and increment the `<processId> ` for every replica.
-Make sure you use the the correct `<processId>` as you defined with the `hosts.conf` in Step 4.
+Make sure you use the correct `<processId>` as you defined with the `hosts.conf` in Step 4.

 ## Step 7: Running the Client(s)